nelsonjma/cv-support/lgc/cdc_tool.md

 ## Challenge

-Develop a new tool that could replace another low code tool that was doing the same job but at a higher cost.
+Develop a new tool to replace an existing low-code tool that performed the same function but at a higher cost.

 ### Implementation

 Tasks:
-- design the new tool with the support of one of the data engineers that was working with the old tool.
+- Design the new tool in collaboration with one of the data engineers who was working with the old tool.

-- Help in implementation.
+- Help in the implementation.

 #### Solution

-This tool was design to combined tasks in airflow and spark.
-Airflow was responsible to identify what tables add changes that required synchronization and send this information to spark using SQS queues.
+This tool was design to combined tasks from Airflow and Spark.
+Airflow identifies tables that have changes requiring synchronization and sends this information to Spark via SQS queues.
 Spark was responsible do fetch the changes from SQL-Server and send it to Redshift.

 ![alt text](imgs/cdc_tool.png)